agorischek/heckle/packages/health/README.md

 };
 ```

-Add a script in your `package.json`:
+Then add a script in your `package.json`:

 ```jsonc
   "scripts": {